Membership dues – 2003

 MEMBERSHIP FEES ARE DUE AS OF 1 FEBRUARY.
 Fees for 2002 are 65 Swiss Francs or equivalent for regular members (Sodales) and 130 Swiss Francs for associate members (Sodales adjuncti; institutions, associations, and other corporations).
 Student members are entitled to a 50% reduction of regular member fees for a maximum of three years.
 Instructions for payment are given on the attached rate sheet.
-Payments by credit card (VISA or MasterCard) are now accepted through the General Secretary’s Office (only).
-Please note that rates listed on page 5 have changed in relation to revaluations of different currencies.
-Exchange rates for 2002 are based on those of the 1st of November 2001 in Zürich (per SIL Statutes).
+Payments by credit card (Visa or MasterCard) are now accepted through the General Secretary’s Office (only).
+Please note that rates listed have changed in relation to revaluations of different currencies.
+Exchange rates for 2003 are based on those of the 1st of November 2002 in Zürich (per SIL Statutes).

 See the Membership Page for a list of dues and contact persons for specific countries.

 The officers of the Executive Board and national representatives of the International Committee were elected by majority and are entrusted with the effective operation of SIL.
 We encourage your inquiries and concerns to the General Secretary or to your National Representative for consideration and evaluation.
 Your participation, opinions, and constructive suggestions for improvement of the operation and capacities of SIL are important.